-- How do we resolve this paradox? - 1 By assumption: assume that $F\left(w\right)$ is not the distribution of wages, but the distribution of "fruits" exogenously offered by "trees".
+- How do we resolve this paradox? - 9 By assumption: assume that F(w) is not the distribution of wages, but the distribution of "fruits" exogenously offered by "trees".
 This is clearly unsatisfactory, both from the modeling point of view, and from the point of view of asking policy questions from the model (e.g., how does unemployment insurance affect the equilibrium?
-The answer will depend also on how the equilibrium wage distribution changes). - Introduce other dimensions of heterogeneity. - Modify the wage determination assumptions → bargaining rather than wage posting: the most common and tractable alternative (though is it the most realistic?)
+The answer will depend also on how the equilibrium wage distribution changes). - Introduce other dimensions of heterogeneity heterogeneity of types (sometimes works) or heterogeneity of information or opportunities (which we will see later). - Modify the wage determination assumptions → bargaining rather than wage posting: the most common and tractable alternative (though is it the most realistic?)